UTIs In The Elderly: Quick Facts

 With this plan, it’s important to drink lots of water to flush out the bladder.
 An alternative to ibuprofen (if that is not an option) is Azo.(6)

-Current guidelines for prevention of UTI in the elderly
+Prevention of UTI in the elderly

 Elderly patients who are sedentary increase their chance of UTIs, especially in nursing homes.
 Studies showed that individuals who can’t walk or need help walking were more likely to be hospitalized for a UTI.(4) Getting up to walk on regularly reduces this risk.